 Here are the more recent Nikon cameras, with links to Photography Life’s review of the camera if available:

 Nikon Z7 II

 Nikon Z6 II

 You may also find this article by Spencer Cox to be useful if you want a bird’s-eye view of all the current Nikon cameras:

 Nikon Mirrorless or Nikon DSLR?

 With the exception of Pentax, camera companies have essentially ceased DSLR development.
 It’s not impossible that we will eventually see another Nikon DSLR, but at this point, it’s looking less and less likely.

 Nikon’s mirrorless cameras, on the other hand, are under active development.
 If you look at Nikon’s lens roadmap, they already have an amazing selection of lenses and have more on the way.
 Most of these lenses outperform their DSLR counterparts in terms of things like sharpness, weight, and focus speed:

 Because most of Nikon’s mirrorless cameras are newer, they also tend to have better features, like eye-tracking autofocus, 4K (or even 8K) video, and more frames per second for photographing fast action.
 If you take into consideration the future of Nikon’s DSLR and mirrorless lineups, mirrorless probably looks more appealing.

 Does that mean that you should avoid Nikon DLSRs?
 Actually, there are some serious reasons to consider a DSLR.
 The biggest reason is price, particularly if you buy used, where you can save hundreds or thousands of dollars by getting a DSLR – and even more if you also buy a set of used Nikon F-mount lenses, compared to new Nikon Z mirrorless lenses.

 Choosing a Nikon Mirrorless Camera

 If you’ve decided upon a mirrorless camera instead of a DSLR, you might as well familiarize yourself with the entire Nikon Z mirrorless camera lineup so far.
-After all, there have only been nine Nikon Z mirrorless cameras so far, and they fit into three general categories:
+After all, there have only been nine Nikon Z mirrorless cameras so far, and they fit into four general categories:

 - “The Beasts” – Nikon Z9 and Z8